BartlettJE/statsresdesign/docs/09-BayesHypo.md

 ### Guided example for two independent samples (Bastian et al., 2014)

 In sections 9.4 and 9.5, we focused on the Bayesian approach to null hypothesis testing.
 We compared the alternative hypothesis to the null hypothesis and wanted to know how much we should shift our beliefs.
 However, there are times when comparing against a point null is uninformative.
-The same advice applies to frequentist statistics where you can use equivalence testing (add section demonstrating this).
+The same advice applies to frequentist statistics where you can use equivalence testing (see [the bonus section in the appendix](#Frequentist-Equivalence) if you are interested in this).
 In this setup, you set two boundaries representing your smallest effect size of interest (SESOI) and conduct a two one-sided test: one comparing your sample mean (difference) to the upper bound and one comparing your sample mean (difference) to the lower bound.
 If both tests are significant, you can conclude the mean was within your bounds and it is practically equivalent to zero.

 In a Bayesian framework, we follow a similar approach by setting an upper and lower bound for the interval we consider practically or theoretically meaningful.
 This is known as the Region of Practical Equivalence (ROPE).
 However, we do not perform a two one-sided test, we directly compare the posterior distribution to the ROPE and interpret how much of the ROPE captures our 95% credible interval.
-This creates three decisions [(Kruschke & Liddell, 2018)](http://link.springer.com/10.3758/s13423-017-1272-1) instead of comparing the experimental hypothesis to the point null:
+This creates three decisions <a href="http://link.springer.com/10.3758/s13423-017-1272-1" target="_blank">(Kruschke & Liddell, 2018)</a> instead of comparing the experimental hypothesis to the point null:

 1. HDI completely outside the ROPE: We reject the ROPE as the parameter is larger than the effects we consider too small to be practically/theoretically meaningful.